EshikaJagani/personalized-learning-platform/frontend/README.md

 ## Introduction

-We are developing frontend using React Typescript.Further, we are using Bootstrap for look and feels.
+We are developing frontend using React Typescript.
+Further, we are using Bootstrap for look and feels.

 ## Documentation